BradleySheldon/Password-Generator/README.md

 # Password-Generator
- An IT admin's password generator
+ An IT admin's password generator and manager
 # 🔐 Secure Password Generator (Tkinter GUI)

 A secure and customizable password generator built with Python and Tkinter.
 Designed for users who need strong, random passwords for improved security, with features to export and manage generated passwords.